Developer’s Guide

 Green status symbol indicating an open PR ready for review.

-If you opened the PR as a draft make sure it is marked as ready for review with a green status symbol when you want others to look at it.
+If you opened the PR as a draft make sure it is marked as ready for review with a green status symbol when it is ready for others to look at it.